hverlin/Quest/src/modules/slack/readme.md

 It is done using an API token.
 To get one, you need to create a Slack application.

-Then go to oauth and permissions:
+Then go to Oauth and permissions.

-- enable the correct user token scopes:
+- enable the correct *user token scopes*:
     - channels:history
     - channels:read
     - emoji:read